ggez/ggez/docs/FAQ.md

 # Why do I get WindowError(SdlError("Could not create GL context")) when I try to run my game?

-TODO
+Basically this means "the graphics driver couldn't give ggez the graphics settings it's asking for".
+This usually means "It doesn't support OpenGL 3.2", which is the default version of OpenGL ggez asks for.
+Other possible causes include "It doesn't support the level of multisampling you are asking for" (default 1).

+On Linux, the program `glxinfo` will give you more info than you ever wanted about exactly what your graphics driver supports, and if you dig enough through it you can find what versions of OpenGL.

+To request different graphics settings you can change the appropriate entries in the `Conf` object before creating your `Context`.
+If you request older versions of OpenGL you will also have to provide shaders written in the appropriate version of GLSL (which is a bit of a WIP) and there's no promises that things like `SpriteBatch` will work.

-# Image/sound/loading and font rendering is slow in debug mode!
+# Image/sound/loading and font rendering is slow!

+Are you running in debug or release mode?
 Rust in general is very slow in debug mode.
 This causes problems because theres currently no way to build ggez in debug mode but build all it's dependencies in release mode.
 So, the image crate ends up very slow.

 I usually set debug mode to build with opt-level=1 in my projects, which gets at least marginally acceptable performance.
 Example benchmarks for a game that did some font rendering each frame: